Quick overview of what we’ll cover in this blog post:

 Zombie cells are another term for senescent cells, which may ring more familiar to longevity enthusiasts.
 Senescent cells can be understood as cells that have become sick and weak overtime from accumulated damage.
 These cells stop functioning as they normally would, and soon stop dividing altogether.

-They’re commonly referred to as zombie cells because they’re severely damaged (like virally infected, monstrous zombies), turning on genes that make them death resistant and releasing molecules into the body that make other cells senescent and zombie-like.
+They’re commonly referred to as zombie cells because they’re severely damaged (like virally infected, monstrous zombies).
+These cells turn on genes that make them death resistant and release molecules that make other cells senescent and zombie-like.

 However, senescent cells do play an important role in our bodies.
 When we’re younger, smaller groups of senescent cells can help heal our wounds and even fight tumors.
 But these must be cleared away by our immune system after their purpose is served, a function which diminishes as we age.
 Eventually, though, enough accumulated senescent cells will release inflammatory factors that spur on the growth of cancer cells.